 Step: 2: Think about what their day looks like

-Now that you know the demographic of your audience, think about their day — is your typical fan a mom?
-A student?
-Likely to work at 9-5 job?
-All of these factors can help determine the best time to post on your page.
+Now that you know the demographics of your audience, think about their day — is your typical fan a stay-at-home mom?
+A college student?
+Likely to work a 9-to-5 job?
+All of these factors can help you determine the best time to post on your page.

 Step 3: Apply what you know